MelvinDinh3302/daltonize-api/README.md

 This **Daltonize API** processes images to generate colorblind-friendly versions.
 It takes an input image and returns a modified image that are more visible for colorblind viewers.
 This API was made to serve as the backend for a future React Native front-end app.

-## Run It on Your Own Machine
+## Run It on Your Local Machine

 ### Requirements
-Python 3.x
+- Python 3.x
+- curl

 ### Installation & Usage